StadiumPosts Logo

 Before Liverpool's pivotal match against Manchester United this Sunday, Danny Simpson has given the players some advice.

 When the Reds host their bitter foe at Anfield, the legendary match is expected to return with a bang.
-However, after losing their last three games, Arne Slot's team are currently having trouble staying in shape.
+However, after losing their last three games, Arne Slot's team is currently having trouble staying in shape.
 The defending Premier League champion Liverpool lost to Galatasaray 1-0 in the Champions League after suffering a late 2-1 loss to Crystal Palace in September.

 Before the international break, Slot's team suffered yet another 2-1 loss to Chelsea at Stamford Bridge, which only put them one point behind Mikel Arteta's Arsenal in the league standings.